BrowserAct Movie Article Builder

 Output:

-- A complete, styled HTML movie article including:
+- A complete HTML movie article including:

 - Movie details table

-- Cast list
+- Cast section

 - Image gallery